 If you’re taking a photo of a person, try to position them in front of something that contrasts with their shape.
 For example, the sky, a lake, or a blank wall behind the person make them stand out.
 If you get them standing in front of a bunch of other people, then they might fade into the busyness around them.

 If you have a lens with a large aperture (a smaller f-number), you can create more background blur, which again will make the person stand out from what’s behind them.
-These best portrait lenses will give you an idea of which lenses work best for portraits.

 6. Mix up selfies with different angles

 Close up, in the distance, looking ahead, facing away – there are so many more options for selfies than the standard ‘looking at the camera with a duck face’ pose.

 If you want to mix it up a little, try using a your timer on a tripod (I use a Joby GorillaPod as it’s easy to travel with).

 If you’re travelling with a friend of partner, ask them to take a photo for you.
 I usually set up the photo with my camera exactly how I want it to look, then hand the camera to my husband to take the photo while I run into the shot!

 7. Wait for the perfect moment